Director of Research & Development

 Unfragmented product can also be used in the KAPA HyperPlus construction protocol, though at a higher 500 ng input.
 Alternatively, directly tagmented PTA products can be used with Illumina DNA Prep reagents.
 All workflows yield >400 ng of amplified library, facilitating downstream enrichments if necessary.

-QUICKLY perform low-depth sequencing on any Illumina instrument to obtain QC sequencing metrics prior to performing alignment (Table 3).
+QUICKLY perform low-depth sequencing on any Illumina instrument to obtain QC sequencing metrics prior to performing alignment.

 SIMPLY analyze high-depth sequencing, align and call variants, and visualize variant call file data with BioSkryb’s BaseJumper Bioinformatics platform (Figure 5).
 Single nucleotide variation can be explored in the context of a density map--to explore nucleotide differences between single cells at tunable levels of resolution.